-It is proposed that a 0.25 mile (0.4km) connecting line (chord) is built to connect the two Chiltern Railways lines to facilitate the new Oxford–Marylebone service.
 To offset traffic congestion normally afflicting Oxford and the city centre station, a new Water Eaton park-and-ride station would be built to provide easy access via the ring roads.

 With 100mph (160km/h) operation planned, in spite of the longer routing than the Great Western competitor, Chiltern's London trains would take only six minutes longer.

 Moreover, the latter may suffer in forthcoming years with disruption caused by Reading area remodelling and the Crossrail project between Paddington and Maidenhead.

 More substantial reinstatement work would be needed east of Bicester, although the flyover crossing the West Coast Main Line at Bletchley remains, an otherwise difficult and expensive obstacle for the project.